nautobot/nautobot-app-golden-config/docs/dev/dev_adr.md

 ## Diff logic

 There is a function mapper for the diff logic.
-This allows for the diff logic to take on different proccesses for cli, json, and custom.
+This allows for the diff logic to take on different processes for cli, json, and custom.
 This is enforced on the save method of `ConfigCompliance`.

 ## Dynamic Group